im-aishika/im-aishika/README.md

 👩‍🎓  I completed my Bachelors in Computer Science Engineering from KIIT, Bhubaneswar (Graduation year: 2023).
-I'm currently working as a Software Engineer with JPMorgan Chase & Co.
-Formerly, I have interned with Informatica as a SDE (UI) Intern.
+I'm currently working as a Software Engineer with Goldman Sachs.
+Before that I have worked at JPMorganChase & Co & an Software Engineering Analyst.
+Formerly, in my final year of college - I have interned with Informatica as a SDE (UI) Intern.
 I love to explore new technologies, ideating solutions to real-life problems!

 🔭 I’m currently improving my React with TypeScript skills!!
 👯 I’m looking to collaborate on different Web Development projects.